One injured in Saturday crash

-CORUNNA — The DeKalb County Sheriff’s Office responded to a two vehicle accident at the intersection of S.R.
-327 and U.S. 6 at 11:52 a.m.
+ASHLEY — The DeKalb County Sheriff’s Office responded to a single vehicle accident around 1:30 p.m.
 Saturday.

-Trisha Henn, 48, of LaGrange, was stopped at a stop sign in the southbound lane of S.R.
-327 and U.S. 6.
-Henn proceed forward after stopping at the sign and proceeded to strike the passenger side of a 2011 Ford Fiesta driven by Ty Kinter, 21, of Butler.
+Tamara Britton, 55, of Angola was traveling west on West Street in Ashley when she reported suffering a medical emergency causing her to strike a telephone pole.

-Kinter’s vehicle contained a two-year old and one-month old passenger in the backseat along with Robin McAlister, 21, of Butler.
+Britton sustained minor injuries and was taken to the hospital by family members.

-Both children were in child seats and in good condition.
-McAllister was later taken to the hospital by family with complaints of back pain and arm abrasions.
+Her 2010 Chevrolet HHR was a total loss according to a report from the sheriff’s office.
+Bills Towing towed the vehicle away.

 (0) comments